INASP

 INASP (International Network for Advancing Science and Policy) is an international development charity working with a global network of partners in Africa, Latin America and Asia.

-Based in Oxford and governed by an international Board of Trustees, INASP is run with a small number of full-time staff working with, and through, partners and networks in over one hundred countries.
+Based in Oxford, UK and governed by an international Board of Trustees, INASP is run with a small number of full-time staff working with, and through, partners and networks in over one hundred countries.
 INASP's work is funded by its partner countries, governmental and non-governmental development agencies, and philanthropic foundations.

 History

 INASP original name, now superseded, was "International Network for the Availability of Scientific Publications".

 It was established by the International Council for Science (ICSU) in cooperation with UNESCO, TWAS and AAAS in 1992.
 The organization's original goal was to improve worldwide access to science information.

 It was registered as a charity in 2004.

 Work

 INASP deliver impact in three ways: